This page sets out our Publication Policy as agreed by the Council in 2014.

 - This commitment covers all of the CLC’s work as a developer of policy in relation to legal services and an educator of lawyers as well as our purely regulatory work.

 - Some of our regulatory decisions are published on our website.
-We also make disclosures about the regulated community proactively and reactively to:
+We may also make disclosures about the regulated community to:

 - other regulators and to law enforcement agencies